KaiFabi/VanillaGeneticClassifier/README.md

 </div>

 In order to get a better understanding of what the genetic optimizer has learned during its training, the weights can be visualized.
 It turns out that weights that are learned look like handwritten digits themselves.
-Interestingly, the weights learned tend to be an average of the training data.
-The upper and lower rows show the weights learned and the mean values of the training data for each class, respectively.
+Interestingly, learned weights look similar to the average of the training data.
+The upper and lower rows show the learned weights and the mean values of the training data for each class, respectively.

 <div align="center">
 <img src="https://github.com/KaiFabi/VanillaGeneticClassifier/blob/master/results/gml_weights_mnist.png" width="320">